What’s in this article

 • Be punctual for meetings without complaining if others show up late

-Conversely, in the Indonesian etiquette & culture there are actions that carry a negative connotation and may cause upset amongst the locals.
+Conversely, in Indonesian etiquette & culture, some actions carry a negative connotation and may cause upset among the locals.
 Don’t:

 • Use your left hand to eat, touch people and hand money or gifts